 Aeon Trespass: Everything

 Aeon Trespass: Odyssey is fantastic.
-And with the upcoming Aeon Trespass: Twelve Sins of Herakles just around the corner (if the corner is about two years long), it looks like this is a universe that’s here to stay.
+And with the upcoming Aeon Trespass: Twelve Sins of Herakles just around the corner (if that corner happens to be about two years long), it looks like this is a Greek post-apocalyptic universe that’s here to stay.
 But the stand-alone-game-but-also-at-least-partly-an-expansion that is Aeon Trespass: Twelve Sins of Herakles (often shortened to AT:TSoH… I can see why) also means that we now have quite a lot of different products in the Aeon Trespass world, and it can be hard to keep track of it all.

 This article will give you a quick overview and description of everything that Into the Unknown has made for Aeon Trespass.
 In other words, welcome to Aeon Trespass: Everything!